DHBW-Smart-Factory-Lab/.github/profile/README.md

 Layers 3 Product Interpreter and 4 Product Designer
 ---------------------------
-The Product Interpreter layer is located between the Web Content Management System or the "Product Content Management System" layer.
-This layer is the link between the human-readable product code and the production order for the factory. <br>
+The Product Interpreter layer is located between the Product Content Management System layer.
+This layers are the link between the human-readable product code and the production order for the factory. <br>
-These two levels are given very low priority when it comes to implementation in the laboratory.
+These two levels are given very low priority when it comes to implementation in the DHBW Smart Factory Lab Karlsruhe.
 Nevertheless, there is a great need for research here that goes beyond the scope of student project work.

 Scientific Goals
 ================